Progressive-Learning-Platform/progressive-learning-platform.github.io/instructions.md

 <img src="{{site.baseurl}}/resources/users_manual_mem_diagram.png" align="middle" style="width: 650px;">

 The second data-transfer operation is store word (*sw*), which stores or writes a value from a register into memory address.
 At the assembly level, memory (RAM) is used as storage for data that is not currently being used because instructions no single instruction, other than data-transfer instructions, can use or modify data kept in memory.
-For this reason an easy way to remember the difference between load word and store word is that store word is putting a value in storage (memory) for later use.
+For this reason an easy way to remember the difference in direction between load word and store word is that store word is putting a value in storage (memory) for later use.

 **NOTE:** If you are trying to copy a value from one register to another you are most likely looking for the [move]({{site.baseurl}}/instructions.html#pseudo-operations) pseudo-op.